BearCloud/site/content/notes/amazon-neptune/index.md

 ### Setting up your EC2 instance

+Please consult the "Setting up your EC2 instance" section of [Uploading BearChat to Amazon EC2](/notes/amazon-ec2).
 If you already have an EC2 instance set up, you may partially or completely skip this section.

-1. Go to the AWS console.
-If you are logged into your AWS account, you can access it directly [here](https://console.aws.amazon.com/console/home).

-2. Search "EC2" in the search bar and click on the "EC2" option in the dropdown.
-This should take you to the EC2 dashboard.

-3. On the right, click on "Instances" to view your instances.
-Then, click on the "Launch instances" to launch a new EC2 instance.
-Select Amazon Linux, then accept all default options.

-4. Launch your instance.
-You will be prompted to download and save a `.pem` file.
-This holds the credentials needed to connect to your EC2 instance.
-Keep this in a safe place.

-5. After you launch your instance, go back to the instances page and click on your newly created EC2 instance.
-Take note of this instance's **VPC ID**.

 ### Setting up your Neptune database